Magnitus-/DockerFiles/isc-dhcp-server/README.md

 # Manual Push for Arm64

-The image comes (or will come when I get around to pushing the arm64 version in the upcoming days) in both amd64 and arm64 flavors.
+The image comes in both amd64 and arm64 flavors.

 However, to the best of my knowledge, docker hub doesn't have a builder for arm64 images currently so the arm64 version has to be pushed manually.